JamieJQuinn/Lagrange/_drafts/2018-07-10-webgl-navier-stokes.md

 The code will be fairly simple too, there's not too much software engineering that goes into these small numerical experiments, although I'll say now that the amount of code required to set up even a simple WebGL program seems scary.
 I'll be using a little bit of:

-- javascript - A good basic learning resource is the classic [w3schools](https://www.w3schools.com/jS/default.asp)
+- Javascript - A good basic learning resource is the classic [w3schools](https://www.w3schools.com/jS/default.asp)
 - WebGL - Check out <https://webgl2fundamentals.org/> for a good tutorial and reference.
 - GLSL - This is the shader language used by WebGL, see <https://webgl2fundamentals.org/> again.